ccomrade/c1-mod-sdk/README.md

 > The repository (project) folder should be placed in Crysis folder.
 >
 > For example: `C:\GOG Games\Crysis\c1-mod-sdk`
+>
+> Crysis folder is expected to be writable without admin rights, so please avoid "Program Files".

 #### Using command line